How to Use a Release of Claims in the Workplace

 Additionally, the employer must inform the employee that he or she has a certain number of days (21 in Michigan) to decide whether to accept the severance and sign the release.
 Following the signing of the release, the employee has seven additional days to think about the decision and stick with it or withdraw it.
 Make certain that you are familiar with the laws that govern a release of claims in your jurisdiction.

 Employers generally suggest that the employee should seek legal counsel to understand his or her available options.
-An attorney can review the legal implications of the release of claims agreement prior to the employee signing the document.
+An attorney can review the legal implications of the release of claims agreement before the employee signing the document.

 Terms and conditions of the release of claims differ from state to state and country to country, and you need to seek the counsel of an attorney in your state or nation to ensure your legal compliance.
 The information highlighted in this article uses Michigan release of claim ground rules.